jmatlock/SudokuSolver/README.md

 - [ ] Provide a grade of the sudoku puzzle in terms of skill level needed by user.
 - [ ] Generate a valid Sudoku.
 - [ ] Allow for multiple sudokus to be provided in a single file.
-- [ ] Allow for variations of grid such as 16x16.
+- [ ] Allow for variations of grid such as 16x16. :construction:
 - [ ] Allow for variations that include other rules like unique diagonals